Brlaney/words/md/words/growth.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a business that has become increasingly popular or profitable
+- **:** a business that has become increasingly popular or profitable

 ## Short Definitions:
 - a business that has become increasingly popular or profitable; also : an interest or activity that is increasingly popular or trendy